msainsburydale/NeuralEstimators.jl/docs/src/examples/data_spatiotemporal.md

 ## Constructing the neural estimator

-We now construct a `NeuralEstimator` by wrapping the neural network in the subtype corresponding to the intended inferential method:
+We now construct a neural estimator by wrapping the neural network in the subtype corresponding to the intended inferential method:

 ::: code-group
 ```julia [Point estimator]